 - a.
 62 B Shadowing is permitted - (1) Shadowing means observing and (not necessarily continuously) maintaining contact with an object - b.
 62 D Marking of hostile and unidentified contacts is permitted - (1) Marking means to maintain contact of a target from such a position that the marking unit or marker has an immediate offensive capability - (2) An authorisation to mark a target does not imply an authorisation to engage - c.
-62 E Conduct of surveillance is permitted c.
-63I - Unrestricted use of sensors is permitted
+62 E Conduct of surveillance is permitted a.
+63B - The illumination of Olvanan and Olvanan military vessels, aircraft, personnel, and equipment by white light, spotlight, projectiles, or infrared means is permitted.